-Cipher Brief, Oct.
+496 Kaitlin Lavinder, "Russia Ramps Up Media and Military Influence in the Balkans," The Cipher Brief, Oct.
 13, 2017.

-- The United States Must Reengage with Resources: U.S. assistance to Serbia has been on a downward trajectory in recent years.
+- More Domestic Leadership is Needed to Defend Against Kremlin Interference: Serbia is an important country in the region, given its geographical centrality and complicated recent history during the breakup of Yugoslavia.
+As its leaders navigate a challenging political environment, there is no doubt that Serbia faces pressure in trying to "sit on two chairs."
+But leadership matters, and if Serbia wants to join the EU, it needs to take steps to counter the Russian asymmetric arsenal.
+Without any significant defense, Russian propaganda will continue to have an impact on public opinion in Serbia. - The United States Must Reengage with Resources: U.S. assistance to Serbia has been on a downward trajectory in recent years.
 According to the Congressional Research Service, the United States provided \$22.9 million in FY2014, \$14.2 million in FY2015, and \$16.8 million in FY2016.
 For FY2017, the Obama Administration requested approximately \$23 million.
-The FY2018 budget from the Trump Administration requested \$12.1 million.497 In light of substantial assistance increases au-thorized in the 2017 Countering America's Adversaries Through Sanctions Act, USAID missions across the region must reorient towards a more robust effort to counter Russian malign influence.498 For years, these missions have been on a glide path to wind down operations with insufficient focus on the threat posed by Russian malign influence.
+The FY2018 budget from the Trump Administration requested \$12.1 million.
+497 In light of substantial assistance increases authorized in the 2017 Countering America's Adversaries Through Sanctions Act, USAID missions across the region must reorient towards a more robust effort to counter Russian malign influence.
+498 For years, these missions have been on a glide path to wind down operations with insufficient focus on the threat posed by Russian malign influence.
 The challenge faced by the United States and its allies across the Balkans and throughout Europe requires a reorientation of assistance.
 In approaching this reality, the United States must reverse years of thinking about shrinking its footprint, and instead work towards an expansive and entrepreneurial approach that makes long-term investments in building resiliency and strengthening democratic institutions, including their ability to counter disinformation.
-The United States should also continue to support Serbia's efforts to become more energy independent, and work with the EU on comprehensive efforts across the region. - U.S. Officials Need to Show Up: In addition to aid, countries like Serbia also need senior level and consistent U.S. diplomatic engagement.
+The United States should also continue to support Serbia's efforts to become more energy independent, and work with the EU on comprehensive efforts across the re- - U.S. Officials Need to Show Up: In addition to aid, countries like Serbia also need senior level and consistent U.S. diplomatic engagement.
 The United States must send a clear message that it is willing to spend the time and effort necessary to support those who want a democratic future in Europe.
 High-level attention by the United States has been noticeably diminished in the region since the fall of Slobodan Milosevic, more than 17 years ago.
 Russian engagement with Serbia's leadership stands in stark contrast to that of the United States.
 President Vucic has met with President Putin at least twelve times since 2012.499 The last U.S. President to visit Belgrade was Jimmy Carter in 1980.500 To fill this void, senior U.S. officials, including members of Congress, should regularly travel to the region and host high profile visitors to Washington.
-The United States needs to send a clear message that
+The United States needs to send a clear message that it is back and ready to work seriously in cooperation with host countries and allies across Europe to defend against malign influence and help countries complete the integration process.